 The best video editing software you can buy today

-However, Adobe only made some minor improvements over the previous year, so if you have a recent version, you may not see the need to upgrade.
-And, it still lacks features such as 360-degree video editing, or support for multicam editing.
+However, it still lacks features such as 360-degree video editing, or support for multicam editing.
 But Adobe's program is the most well-rounded of all the video editing software we've tested.

 Corel has long been a competitor to Adobe for video editing software, and continues that rivalry with VideoStudio Ultimate, an outstanding editing package for beginners on the Windows platform.

-Apple iMovie is the best video editing software for novice filmmakers on Macs, combining professional trailers and themes, abundant special effects and an easy-to-learn interface.
-In addition, it's free, so this is a great place to start, or if you need to do simple video edits.
-Version 10.1 of iMovie added 4K editing and sharing, as well as extended handling to video shot at 1080p and 60 fps.
+Apple iMovie is the best video editor for novice filmmakers on Macs, combining professional trailers and themes, abundant special effects and an easy-to-learn interface.
+In addition, it's free, so this is a great place to start, or if you need to do simple video edits. iMovie now supports 4K editing and sharing, as well as extended handling to video shot at 1080p and 60 fps.
 Recent updates tweaked the interface and added Touch Bar support for the latest MacBooks.

 Read our full Apple iMovie review.